William Lee (diplomat)

-William Lee (1739–1795) was a Virginia merchant and member of the Lee Family of Virginia who served as an American diplomat during the Revolutionary War, became a plantation owner through marriage, and represented Elizabeth City, Warwick and York Counties in the Virginia Senate.
+William Lee (August 31, 1739 – June 27, 1795) was a Virginia merchant and member of the Lee Family of Virginia who served as an American diplomat during the Revolutionary War, became a plantation owner through marriage, and represented Elizabeth City, Warwick and York Counties in the Virginia Senate.
 His son William Ludwell Lee (who survived him only by a decade) became an early Lee family genealogist as well as left a will freeing his slaves.

 Background

-Born at Stratford Hall Plantation in Westmoreland County, Virginia to planter Thomas Lee (1690–1750) and his wife, the former Hannah Harrison Ludwell (1701–1750).
+Born at Stratford Hall Plantation in Westmoreland County, Virginia, to planter Thomas Lee (1690–1750) and his wife, Hannah Harrison Ludwell (1701–1750).
 He could trace his descent from Richard Lee I, a merchant and colonial officeholder who had founded the influential Virginia family in the previous century.
 Lee was thus born into the First Families of Virginia and received a private education appropriate to his class.
 Two of his elder brothers, Richard Henry Lee (1732–1794) and Francis Lightfoot Lee (1734–1797) were planters and politicians active within the Virginia General Assembly and then the Continental Congress, and his younger brother Arthur Lee (1740–1792) would also become an American diplomat and politician.
-Complicating matters, relations shared the same name, including two men who died childless: the founder Richard Lee I's son William (1651-1696) who held Northumberland county offices, distant cousin named William Lee of Northampton County, the son of his great uncle Hancock Lee and Mary Kendall.
+Complicating matters, relations shared the same name, including two men who died childless: the founder Richard Lee I's son William (1651–1696) who held Northumberland county offices, distant cousin named William Lee of Northampton County, the son of his great uncle Hancock Lee and Mary Kendall.
 Unless this merchant returned to Virginia between 1779 and 1781, a different man won election and re-election to in the Virginia House of Delegates, representing Northumberland County as the American Revolutionary War ended.